XiongDa0001/Ultra96-Yolov4-tiny-and-Yolo-Fastest/README.md

 # Ultra96 Yolov4-tiny and Yolo-Fastest
 1. We convert dataset to VOC format.
-I use UA-DETRAC dataset, and we can use ./VOCdevkit/ files to convert dataset.
+I use voc2007+2012 dataset, and we can use ./VOCdevkit/ files to convert dataset.

 2. In the official yolov4-tiny, there is a slice operation to realize  the CSPnet, but the quantitative tools don't support the operation, so I use a 1*1 convolution to replace it.